• Home

 Project Corporate Trauma is both a research initiative and intervention dedicated to creating awareness about the long term adverse impacts to mental health and organizational effectiveness stemming from physical or psychological harm sustained at the workplace.

-Therefore, we want to put a name to it and sound the alarm about the detrimental long term effects on people, families, and society as a whole.
-While this is not happening at every employer, my personal experience, and my experience in consulting has suggested it is more common than we think.
+Our goals is to put a name to this harm, and sound the alarm about the detrimental long term effects on people, families, and society as a whole.
+While this is not happening at every employer, my personal experience, and research suggests it is more common than we think.

 Our vision with this work is to be able to support people (you're not alone, and it's not just you), teams and organizational relationship systems in acknowledging their adverse experiences and trauma, so that we can start to move towards healthier work environments.